pgiu/SimpleMailServerTester/README.md

 The aim of this project is to simulate a very simple and linear mail server.
-All the strings are hardcoded and the input is validated against this values.
+All the strings are hard-coded and the input is validated against this values.

 The goal is to use this as a testing tool for the simple SMTP client.

-# How to build
+## How to build

+Just type `make` in your project's root folder.

-# How to run
+## How to test

+To test this program, there are a series of files with both valid and invalid inputs under the directory `test`.
+Before starting the tests, run the server:

+	./dist/Debug/GNU-Linux-x86/mailserver

+And open a different terminal and use netcat to send the content of the file.

+	nc -v localhost 3490 < test/input1.test

+You can also run netcat and input the values line by line:

+	nc -v localhost 3490

+Please keep in mind that the port my change.
+Just see the definition of the PORT variable in main.ccp

-# Expected sequence
+## Expected sequence

 	SRV: Escape character is '^]'.
 	SRV: 220 mx0b-00164701.pphosted.com ESMTP cm-m0046761